technologies-of-history/fall-2025/content/docs/schedule.md

 - Visit [The First Family of Radio](http://www.americanradioworks.org/documentaries/roosevelts/) site and listen to FDR’s fireside chat on “The WPA and Social Security,” from April 28, 1935
 - Read the _Programming Historian_'s[Editing Audio with Audacity](https://programminghistorian.org/en/lessons/editing-audio-with-audacity)

 ## Week 14: Democracy in the Digital Age
 ---

 ### Readings
-- Nathaniel Persily, “Can Democracy Survive the Internet?” _Journal of Democracy_ 28 (April 2017): 63–76. [posted on canvas]
-- Matthew Hindman, _The Internet Trap: How the Digital Economy Builds Monopolies and Undermines Democracy_ (Princeton: Princeton University Press, 2018), Ch.
-8.
+- Zachary Gershberg and Sean Illing, _The Paradox of Democracy: Free Speech, Open Media, and Perilous Persuasion_ (Chicago: University of Chicago Press, 2022), TBD.

 ### Lab Work
 - Read Axel Bruns, [“The Library of Congress Twitter Archive: A Failure of Historic Proportions,”](https://medium.com/dmrc-at-large/the-library-of-congress-twitter-archive-a-failure-of-historic-proportions-6dc1c3bc9e2c) Medium, January 1, 2018.